Shopify/job-iteration/README.md

 ## Requirements

-ActiveJob is the primary requirement for Iteration.
-While there's nothing that prevents it, Iteration is not yet compatible with [vanilla](https://github.com/mperham/sidekiq/wiki/Active-Job) Sidekiq API.
+Active Job is the primary requirement for Iteration.
+For iteration without Active Job in Sidekiq, see [Sidekiq Iteration](https://github.com/sidekiq/sidekiq/wiki/Iteration).

 ### API

-Iteration job must respond to `build_enumerator` and `each_iteration` methods. `build_enumerator` must return [Enumerator](http://ruby-doc.org/core-2.5.1/Enumerator.html) object that respects the `cursor` value.
+Iteration job must respond to `build_enumerator` and `each_iteration` methods. `build_enumerator` must return an [Enumerator](http://ruby-doc.org/core-2.5.1/Enumerator.html) object that respects the `cursor` value.

 ### Sidekiq adapter

-Unless you are running on Heroku, we recommend you to tune Sidekiq's [timeout](https://github.com/mperham/sidekiq/wiki/Deployment#overview) option from the default 8 seconds to 25-30 seconds, to allow the last `each_iteration` to complete and gracefully shutdown.
+Running iterating jobs on Sidekiq should work with the default configuration.
+The most important setting is Sidekiq's [timeout](https://github.com/mperham/sidekiq/wiki/Deployment#overview) option, which defaults to 25 seconds.
+That allows the last `each_iteration` to complete and gracefully shutdown.

 ### Resque adapter